XuekunZhou/HHS-PROJ1-6A/READ_ME.txt

 Introduction:
-	See S2-PROJ1_v0.3a.docx in our Microsoft Teams team.
-	Open this folder as a project in IntelliJ IDEA
+	See S2-PROJ1_v0.3a.docx in our Microsoft Teams team Open this folder as a project in IntelliJ IDEA

 Technology: